 Emirates, on the other hand, flies directly from Manchester to its hub in Dubai.
 Connections are swift and well planned, and the airport itself runs with such proficiency it’s hard to beat.

-Last August I spent two months working in Australia and flew there and back on the following Emirates Business Class flights.
+I recently spent two months working in Australia and flew there and back on the following Emirates Business Class flights.

 - Emirates Business Class Reviews

 - Latest News About Emirates

 - What to expect from Emirates before you fly